b.1972, Troy, OH

 Lives and works in Los Angeles

-Reas is a professor at the University of California, Los Angeles, and holds a masters degree from the Massachusetts Institute of Technology in Media Arts and Sciences as well as a bachelors degree from the School of Design, Architecture, Art, and Planning at the University of Cincinnati.
-With Ben Fry, Reas initiated Processing in 2001.
-Processing is an open source programming language and environment for the visual arts.
+Reas is a professor in the Department of Design Media Arts at the University of California, Los Angeles.
+He holds a Masters degree in Media Arts and Sciences from the Massachusetts Institute of Technology and a Bachelors degree from the College of Design, Architecture, Art, and Planning at the University of Cincinnati.